-The school has about 760 pupils.
-There are c200 girls in the sixth form.
+The school has about 760 pupils, with around 150 students in the sixth form.
 Entry is by competitive examination and interview at 11+ and 16+.
 The school has a strong academic tradition, and virtually all girls go on to higher education.
 Approximately 20 per cent of the girls in the senior school are on means-tested bursaries, provided by livery companies, the City of London Corporation, corporate and private donors and the school.